Khurramnaveed3233/BMW-Electric-Vehicle-Market-Analysis-Portfolio/README.md

 ---

-# 🎯 Business Problem
+## 🎯 Business Problem

-BMW’s EV division was experiencing strong sales growth, but its competitive position was weakening relative to Tesla and emerging EV brands.
+BMW's EV division was experiencing strong sales growth, but its competitive position was weakening relative to Tesla and emerging EV brands.

 Leadership lacked a centralized analytics framework to answer key business questions:

 - Why is BMW losing EV buyers despite premium brand positioning?
 - Which vehicle attributes are driving customer switching behavior?
 - Which markets offer the highest untapped revenue opportunity?
-- How does BMW’s value proposition compare against Tesla?
+- How does BMW's value proposition compare against Tesla?
 - Which products require immediate strategic repositioning?

 Without data-backed insights, BMW risked: